echometerain/echometerain.github.io/_posts/2023-08-26-lilys-biosphere.md

   > We shall be the directors of our own destiny.
 - The second allowed for brain-to-brain communication using DNA for storage and a synaptic-mycelium bridge for transmission.
 No longer shall the internet act as an unreliable middleman to access our collective consciousness.
   > We shall be the directors of our own reality.
-- The final component allowed users to modify and submit revisions of the protocol, which would then be applied or denied based on an algorithm fine-tuned to classify improvements to humanity.
+- The final component allowed users to modify and submit revisions of the protocol.
+Modifications that would then be applied or denied based on an algorithm fine-tuned to classify improvements to humanity.
   > No gods, no masters.

 Three utterly hypocritical components.

 I spent the following days attempting to decipher what you have written.
-All the programs, blueprints, and instructions you unleashed onto the world, coated with mathematics far beyond my grasp.
+All the programs, blueprints, and instructions you unleashed onto this world, coated with mathematics far beyond my grasp.
 I could never fully comprehend what metric you trained the final component to descend, but your emotions were not something you could obfuscate with your esoteric notation and elegant commands.
 I knew who you were.
 You wanted the world to be happy.
 You wanted people to love each other.
 You wanted to gift humanity with all that could be experienced and all that life could be.
 But they will never truly be happy, will they?

 What they see as happiness is just an artificial reduction of their consciousness.
 The dopamine hits of sex and drugs are but temporary distractions to the inherent suffering that permeates their lives.
 The serotonin highs of achievement and sublimation could simply be toggled on or off.
 So why must we contend with being aware of the emptiness of it all?
 People do not know what they truly want.
 People do not want to know their existential predicament in this empty agonizing cosmos.
 To be truly happy is to not exist at all.